6d6f7274686f6e/dotfiles/README.md

 There are various utility scripts under `~/.config/i3/scripts/`, and `i3blocks` (the i3 status bar) relies on those in `~/.config/i3/scripts/i3blocks/`.
 You should also read them to learn about the various things that can be done by clicking on the status bar.

+Some of the scripts that can be launched through shortcuts may ask for your password to launch other scripts with admin privileges.
+If you want to really be sure that one of these shortcut doesn't launch an unwanted malicious script with admin privileges, you can change the `config` ownership to `root` with `sudo chown root:root ~/.config/i3/config/` to make sure it won't be modified without you knowing, and you should be fine (or simply never use a script that requires admin privileges through the GUI at all).
+I understand that it is a bit of a cheap trick but I haven't found any better way to keep my admin-privilege-requesting shortcuts without risks.

 ### ZSH
 Set ZSH as your default shell by typing `chsh -s /bin/zsh`.
 Its configuration files are located in `~/.config/zsh/`.
 When starting a console session without a graphical environment, it will try to read the `~/.zshrc` file: